nikkilr88/egghead-asciicasts/angular-1-in-the-angular-2-style/lessons/angular-1-x-compiling-our-application.md

     ]
 ```

 Our JavaScript loader, specifically, is using `ng-annotate` in Babel.
-We hooked this into Gulp with `webpack-stream`, and then we created a Webpack task that starts at our entry point, passes that into Webpack, and then puts our output into our destination pack.
+We hooked this into Gulp with `webpack-stream`, and then we created a Webpack task that starts at our entry point, passes that into `Webpack`, and then puts our output into our destination pack.

 **gulpfile.babel.js**
 ```javascript